Manohara Odelia Pinot: Personal life

-Her mother, Daisy, was previously married to Edy, an Indonesian, followed by American George Manz, who is the biological father of Manohara.
-The marriage broke up in 1994 and Daisy later married Juergen Reiner Noack-Pinot, a German citizen, whose surname Manohara adopted.
+Her mother, Daisy, was previously married to Edy, an Indonesian, followed by American George Manz, who is Manohara's biological father.
+The marriage broke up in 1994 and Daisy later married Reiner Pinot-Noack, a German citizen, whose surname Manohara adopted.

 Daisy fled France in 2007 with Manohara and another daughter Dewi after her adopted daughter, Saliha, made a police report against Daisy and Pinot alleging sexual harassment and physical abuse.
 Daisy was jailed 18 months in absentia while Pinot got four months.
-She is still a wanted women in France for "submitting a vulnerable and dependent person to undignified working conditions and assault since 1998".
+She is still a wanted woman in France for "submitting a vulnerable and dependent person to undignified working conditions and assault since 1998".

-Manohara gained widespread attention from the Indonesian media in mid April 2009 when her mother, Daisy Fajarina, alleged that Tengku Fakhry, Malaysian Kelantanese prince and Manohara's husband, abducted Manohara.
+Manohara gained widespread attention from the Indonesian media in mid April 2009 when her mother, Daisy Fajarina, alleged that Tengku Fakhry, Malaysian Kelantanese prince and Manohara's husband, had abducted Manohara.

 Manohara met Tengku Fakhry in December 2006 at a dinner held by the Deputy Prime Minister of Malaysia at time, Najib Razak.
-Despite some problems such as the absence of wali nikah (legal witness) and no legal letter from the Indonesian Embassy, Tengku Fakhry married 16-year-old Manohara in Malaysia on 26 August 2008.
+Despite some problems such as the absence of wali nikah (legal witness) and no legal letter from the Indonesian Embassy, Tengku Fakhry married 16 years old Manohara in Malaysia on 26 August 2008.

 During her stay in Kelantan, Manohara was said to have endured physical and mental abuse from her husband.
 As a result, she surreptitiously returned to Indonesia via Singapore.
 Tengku's attempts to woo her back were unsuccessful.
 He purchased a car for Manohara as a birthday gift in February 2009, and also invited Manohara, her mother and her half-sister on an umrah pilgrimage to Mecca.
 On 9 March 2009 after the pilgrimage to Mecca, Manohara's mother and Dewi Sri Asih (Manohara's half-sister) were left at an airport in Mecca.
 Daisy pleaded with the Indonesian government and the National Commission on Human Rights (Komnas HAM) for help to get her abducted daughter back.